rsdy/rsdy.github.com/README.md

 rhapsodhy blog
 ==============

 Welcome to my personal blog.
 Here are my posts.
-You might might want to browse my [old technology blog](https://rsdy.blogs.balabit.com/) as well.
+You might want to browse my [old technology blog](https://rsdy.blogs.balabit.com/) as well.

 * [What I learned after a the first day of my crowdfunding campaign (and